Career Timeline of Al Horford: Major Achievements and Milestones

 December 8, 2020: Traded to the Oklahoma City Thunder

-On December 8, 2020, Al Horford was traded to the Oklahoma City Thunder, alongside a 2025 first-round pick and the draft rights to Théo Maledon and Vasilije Micić, in exchange for Terrance Ferguson, Danny Green, and Vincent Poirier.
+On December 8, 2020, Al Horford was traded to the Oklahoma City Thunder, along with a 2025 first-round pick, Theo Maledon's draft rights, and Vasilije Micic's draft rights, in exchange for Terrance Ferguson, Danny Green, and Vincent Poirier.

 December 26, 2020: Thunder Debut

-On December 26, 2020, Al Horford debuted with the Oklahoma City Thunder, recording three points, three assists, and a season-high 13 rebounds in a 109–107 victory over the Charlotte Hornets.
+On December 26, 2020, Al Horford made his debut for the Oklahoma City Thunder, recording three points, three assists, and a season-high 13 rebounds in a narrow 109-107 victory over the Charlotte Hornets.

-On February 5, 2021, Al Horford scored a season-high 26 points, alongside seven rebounds, eight assists, two steals, and three blocks in a 106–103 loss to the Minnesota Timberwolves.
+On February 5, 2021, Al Horford scored a season-high 26 points, along with seven rebounds, eight assists, two steals, and three blocks, in a 106-103 loss to the Minnesota Timberwolves.

-Prior to the 2021 NBA season, Al Horford was traded back to the Boston Celtics.
+Prior to the 2021 season, Al Horford was traded back to the Boston Celtics after playing for the Philadelphia 76ers and the Oklahoma City Thunder.

-On May 7, 2022, in Game 3 of the Eastern Conference Semifinals against the Milwaukee Bucks, Al Horford scored 22 points along with 16 rebounds, five assists, and two blocks.
+On May 7, 2022, in Game 3 of the Eastern Conference Semifinals, Al Horford scored 22 points and grabbed 16 rebounds, along with five assists and two blocks, with no turnovers in a 103-101 loss against the Milwaukee Bucks.

-On May 29, 2022, Al Horford reached the NBA Finals for the first time in his 15-year career as the Celtics defeated the Miami Heat 100–96 in Game 7 of the Eastern Conference Finals.
+On May 29, 2022, Al Horford reached the NBA Finals for the first time in his 15-year career after the Celtics defeated the Miami Heat in Game 7 of the Eastern Conference Finals.
+He set a record for the most playoff games without an NBA Finals appearance, with 141, and became the first Dominican to reach the NBA Finals.

 December 1, 2022: Signed Two-Year Extension with Celtics